|

 parked themselves in front of the cage or aquarium to

-related books for students who were interested in looking
+provided related books for students who were interested

-into their topic a little bit further.
-Of course, this was
+in looking into their topic a little bit further.
+Of

 Another Task Board Sign